Reunion Gift Project

 When alumni visit the Student Center they love the “living room” of campus, and especially the café with coffee drinks and light refreshments, but the #1 question they ask is “what’s downstairs?”
 The answer to the question is “nothing”.
 When the building was reopened the lower level was left unfinished, and so the basement has been silent.

-The 2018 Reunion Class Gift Project is the fourth year of a multi-year reunion project to raise $1 Million toward the renovation of this historic building – all 3 floors.
+The 2019 Reunion Class Gift Project is the fifth year of a multi-year reunion project to raise $1 Million toward the renovation of this historic building – all 3 floors.
 What a privilege it will be for us to say that our alumni chose to invest in campus in this way – providing a place for Community.
 While the overall renovation project is $5 million, the goal for the Reunion gift project is $1 million of that.
-After three years, the total given from reunion gifts is just over $700,000 so the goal is in sight.
+After four years, the total given from reunion gifts is just over $850,000* so the goal is in sight.

 - The large windows allow for plenty of natural lighting.